 Rehab accreditation is important — very important.
-Accreditation shows that an alcohol or drug rehab meets important standards.
+Accreditation (ACC) shows that an alcohol or drug rehab meets basic standards.
 These are standards of both safety and quality.
-Rehab accreditation is also important because it promotes continued improvement in the quality of care provided.
-Thus, accredited rehabs are not only good.
+Rehab ACC is also important because it promotes continued improvement in the care provided.
+Thus, ACC rehabs are not only good.
 They continue to get even better.

-The Joint Commission is the largest and most widely recognized health care accrediting agency in the US.
+The Joint Commission is the largest and most widely recognized health care accrediting agency.
 It continually evaluates and monitors over 200,000 health care organizations and programs.
-Virtually all state governments require Joint Commission rehab accreditation as a condition of licensure and the receipt of Medicaid.
+Virtually all state governments require Joint Commission rehab ACC as a condition of licensure.
+And also the receipt of Medicaid and Medicare..

-Other accrediting organizations include the Commission on Accreditation of Rehabilitation Facilities (CARF).
-The Healthcare Facilities Accreditation Program (HFAP).
-And the Accreditation Commission for Health Care (ACHC).
+Other ACC groups include the Commission on ACC of Rehabilitation Facilities (CARF).
+The Healthcare Facilities ACC Program (HFAP).
+And the ACC Commission for Health Care (ACHC).

-Accreditation is available to any rehab or program that meets minimum standards.
-With so many accredited facilities and programs across the country, there is absolutely no reason to settle for an unaccredited rehab.
+ACC is available to any rehab or program that meets minimum standards.
+Most facilities and programs have ACC.
+So there’s absolutely no reason to settle for an unaccredited rehab.

-Most people want a rehab or program that is
+Most people want a rehab or program that has these.

-- Qualified to accept insurance reimbursement.
+- Qualified to accept insurance.
 Virtually all rehabs are able to receive insurance.
 So if one does not, that’s very big red flag.

 - Licensed by the state.
 Incredibly, not all are licensed.
 Obviously, avoid them.

 - Licensed to provide on-site detox, if needed.
-Even if detox isn’t needed, being licensed to do so is another sign of quality.
+If it isn’t needed, being licensed to do so is another sign of quality.

 - Based on a philosophy with which they agree.

-- Either located nearby or in a “swimming pool state” such as Florida, California, or Arizona.
+- Either located nearby or in a “swimming pool state.”
+FL, CA, and AZ come to mind.
 They also prefer good physical facilities with private bedrooms, a friendly staff, and good food.

 - But accreditation is much more important than all of these combined!